Smart-Hypercube/ga2017/index.md

 ---
-title: An outlook to distributed sociel network
+title: An outlook to distributed social network
 template: default
 ---